Turkey Avocado Sandwich with Chipotle Mayo

 Instructions

-2. Spread the chipotle mayonnaise on each of the eight slices of bread.
-Top with the cheese, deli turkey, tomato, and avocado slices, and second slice of bread.
-Serve immediately or store in a ziplock baggie or airtight container in the fridge overnight.
+• Spread the chipotle mayonnaise on one side of each of the eight slices of bread.
+Top with the cheese, deli turkey, tomato, and avocado slices.
+Sprinkle the tomato and avocado with salt and pepper, then finish with the sprouts and the second slice of bread.
+Enjoy!

 Notes